 Weskar Patagonian Lodge is an exclusive retreat located by the seafront, with beautiful views of the fjord and Andes mountains.
-You’ll feel immersed in the wilderness, yet you’ll be only 1,200 metres from the city centre.
+You’ll feel immersed in the wilderness, yet you’ll be only 1,200 meters from the city center.
 You can reach the city through a walking trail that takes you along the waterfront, dotted with swans and wild ducks.

 This afternoon, settle into your gorgeous room, built using native Lenga wood, and decorated with stunning photographs of the region and handmade wool looms, spun by the lodge family’s grandmother.

 Enjoy an early buffet breakfast before meeting your English-speaking guide at your hotel for your thrilling tour of the Balmaceda and Serrano Glaciers, located in the Bernardo O’Higgins National Park.
 You’ll head towards the pier around 8:00 am, setting sail through Puerto Bories and the historic Last Hope Fjord (Fiordo de Última Esperanza).

 You’ll marvel at the surrounding mountains, estancias (farms) and Patagonian birdlife, passing by the dazzling blue Balmaceda Glacier.
 After arriving in Puerto Toro, you’ll disembark and begin a one hour trek along the lake’s border.
 You’ll walk through a forest of native coigüe trees, emerging to the magical sight of the Serrano Glacier.
 This incredible feat of nature is over one million years old.